github/developer.github.com/content/v3/enterprise.md

 ## Past Releases

-Documentation for the API that's bundled with your GitHub Enterprise installation is available for the past two releases:
+Documentation for the API that's bundled with your GitHub Enterprise appliance is available for the past two releases:

 * [API documentation for 11.10.340](https://developer.github.com/enterprise/11.10.340/)
 * [API documentation for 11.10.320](https://developer.github.com/enterprise/11.10.320/)